Alle1307/micropython-st7565/Pin Connections.md

 How to set it up
 -------------
-Please refer to the Tutorial
+Please refer to the main page.